UberEATS Toronto: Pay Rates and Driver Requirements

 Do I need an insulated delivery bag?

-No. Just log in to the app and go online.
+Nope!
+Just log in to the app and go online.
 You will then begin to receive “Pings”, which are on-demand requests for deliveries.
 Accept or decline requests and log off whenever you want!
-Uber states you must keep a satisfactory acceptance rate or you will be deactivate but there are conflicting reports about this actually happening.
+U

 Contact Information